 - Ice packs and heat application – Cold and heat are said to relax the muscles of the spine, which can help reduce pressure around spinal nerves and reduce muscle spasms.

-- Medications – Sometimes over-the-counter pain relievers can help relieve your disc pain symptoms, but if they don’t, your doctor can prescribe narcotic pain medication.
+- Medications – Sometimes over-the-counter pain relievers can help relieve your disc pain symptoms, but if they don’t, your physician can prescribe narcotic pain medication.
 Anti-inflammatory medication is another option, as this can reduce swelling and pressure around spinal nerves.
 Oral steroids also are powerful in their ability to reduce swelling and promote healing.

 - Epidural steroid injections – Injections are somewhat invasive, but the injection of cortisone directly into spaces where nerves are compressed can reduce swelling in the area and ease painful pressure on nerves.
 While the effects are not always immediate, cortisone injections have been shown to provide disc pain relief for weeks or months.